hmnk-1967/Solving-System-of-linear-equations-in-parallel-and-serial/README.md

 In this project, OpenMP is used for parallelizing the algorithms.<br />
 For all the 3 algos, serial and parallel implementations is provided.
 Execution time for each of the 6 functions(serial and parallel implementations of the three algos) is calculated to determine and henceforth compare the efficiency of the three algorithms.<br />
-> Two code files: required.c and random.c are basically the same implementation, but random.c considered a random matrix input, while required.c considers specific input matrix considering the limitations of the algorithms.
+> Two code files: required.c and random.c are basically the same implementation, but random.c considers a random matrix input, while required.c considers specific input matrix considering the limitations of the algorithms.